-Just to be safe bring them to a vet especially if they are young or less than 7 months old because a bout of diarrhea to young rabbits is often fatal.
+Just to be safe, bring them to a vet, especially if they are young or less than 7 months old, because a bout of diarrhea in young rabbits is often fatal.

 Risks of overfeeding lemongrass to rabbits.

-The best diet you can give to your rabbit is the closest they eat in the wild.
+The best diet you can give your rabbit is the closest thing to what they eat in the wild.

-For instance, rabbits in the wild tend to get most of their nutrition on the mixture of grass, herbs, and other available leafy greens.
+For instance, rabbits in the wild tend to get most of their nutrition from a mixture of grass, herbs, and other available leafy greens.